What Is Modern Physics?

 Modern physics of the previous century focused on the phenomenon that was so far beyond the scope of the ordinary experience.

-Classical theories of Newton and his contemporaries could hardly be blamed for.
+Classical theories of Newton and his contemporaries could hardly be blamed.
 I mean, smaller velocities and larger distances are usually the realms of classical physics.

 On the other hand, modern physics however often involves very extreme conditions.
 I mean, quantum effects that involve distances comparable to subatomic levels ( roughly 10–9 m).